This page contains information that is specific to using the Wwise SDK for the Android platform.

 Refer to Low-Level I/O on how to implement the low-level I/O submodule.

-The Wwise SDK precompiled libraries come compiled in these flavors:
+The Wwise SDK precompiled libraries come compiled in three flavors: